Sonoma County’s Winegrowing Community Renames Youth Pruning Contest in Honor of Saralee McClelland Kunde

 11th Annual Pruning Contest to be Held on January 17, 2015

-SANTA ROSA, Calif. – Inspired by Saralee McClelland Kunde’s lifelong passion for educating area youth about agriculture, Sonoma County’s winegrowing community has renamed its annual youth pruning contest to “Saralee’s Sonoma County Youth Pruning Contest” in her honor.
+SANTA ROSA, Calif.,—Inspired by Saralee McClelland Kunde’s lifelong passion for educating area youth about agriculture, Sonoma County’s winegrowing community has renamed its annual youth pruning contest to “Saralee’s Sonoma County Youth Pruning Contest” in her honor.
 The 2015 event will be held on Saturday, January 17, 2015 with registration check-in beginning at 9:00 am.
-This event will be at SRJC Shone Farm, 6225 Eastside Road in Forestville, CA. Entry forms are due no later than January 14, 2015.
+This event will be at SRJC Shone Farm, 6225 Eastside Road in Forestville, CA.

 In its 11th year, this popular pruning contest and viticulture challenge brings area youth, ages 9-18, out into the vineyards to learn about viticulture and sustainable practices, including the art and skill of pruning vines.
 During the friendly contest, participating youth will compete in their appropriate age categories and will be judged on their pruning skills, speed, and most importantly, safety.
 The viticulture challenge is a great forum for area youth to test their knowledge about the history of agriculture and grape growing in Sonoma County; important facts about vineyards and grapes; sustainable farming practices; and other aspects of working in the vineyards.
 Individual and team awards will be given